LeonardoResearchGroup/NetInt/README.md

 <img width="420" alt="asset 1 2x" src="https://user-images.githubusercontent.com/10836823/40271062-a8dc2ab2-5b5d-11e8-83f2-5c8bbb1e7f06.png">

-*Example of top tier visualizaton of 20K nodes and 200K edges cluestered in 22 communities*
+*Example of top tier visualizaton of 20K nodes and 200K edges clustered in 22 communities*

 ### Graphical user interface ###

-The prototype works on three windows simultaneously: Control panel, Graph pad, and Mapper viewer.
-The *Control Panel* contains two GUI accordeons.
-One for all the GUI elements to load and export files, and another for the visual elements settings (node, edge and community), environment settings, and custom-made modules.
-The *Graph pad* is the canvas for all the graph visual elements.
-Finally, the *Mapper Viewer* shows the distribution of color gradients of all the numeric variables of vertices and edges.
-An optional fourth window is the *Console catcher* where Java console messages are displayed for debugging.
+The prototype runs on three windows simultaneously: Control panel, Graph pad, and Mapper viewer.
+The **Control panel** contains two GUI accordeons.
+One for all the GUI elements to load and export files, and another for the visual elements' settings (node, edge, and community), environment settings, and custom-made modules.
+The **Graph pad** is the canvas for all the graph visual elements.
+Finally, the **Mapper viewer** shows the distribution of color gradients of all the numeric variables of vertices and edges.
+An optional fourth window is the Console catcher, where Java console messages are displayed for debugging.

 ![controlpanel](https://user-images.githubusercontent.com/10836823/40272885-1a957042-5b7b-11e8-9a5c-bd41f54096b1.png)
 *Accordeon sections of Control Panel*